adambard/learnxinyminutes-docs/c.html.markdown

   11 % 3; // => 2

   // Comparison operators are probably familiar, but
-  // there is no Boolean type in c.
-We use ints instead.
+  // there is no Boolean type in C. We use ints instead.
   // (Or _Bool or bool in C99.)
   // 0 is false, anything else is true.
 (The comparison
   // operators always yield 0 or 1.)